Cameron Lynch

-Cameron Ellis Lynch (born August 4, 1993) is a former American football linebacker.
-He played college football at Syracuse.
-He signed with the St. Louis Rams as an undrafted free agent in 2015.
+Cameron Ellis Lynch (born August 4, 1993) is an American former professional football linebacker.
+He played college football for the Syracuse Orange.
+He signed with the St. Louis Rams of the National Football League (NFL) as an undrafted free agent in 2015.

 College career

 Lynch played college football for the Syracuse Orange and graduated in 2015 with a bachelor’s degree in economics.
-In his senior year, he led the Orange and was ranked the No. 40 outside linebacker among 2015 NFL Draft prospects by CBSSports.com.
+In his senior year, he led the Orange and was ranked the No. 40 outside linebacker among 2015 NFL draft prospects by CBSSports.com.

 Professional career

-St. Louis / Los Angeles Rams
+St. Louis / Los Angeles Rams (first stint)

-After going undrafted in the 2015 NFL Draft, Lynch signed with the St. Louis Rams on May 8, 2015.
+After going undrafted in the 2015 NFL draft, Lynch signed with the St. Louis Rams on May 8, 2015.

 On September 3, 2016, Lynch was waived by the Rams as part of final roster cuts.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 13, 2016, Lynch was signed to the Tampa Bay Buccaneers' practice squad.
 He was promoted to the active roster on October 9, 2016.

 On September 17, 2017, in Week 2 against the Chicago Bears, Lynch recovered a fumble to help set up the Buccaneers on eventual touchdown scoring drive.
 He was waived by the Buccaneers on December 2, 2017.